Data Sources and Methodology

 Step 3.
 Combine and consolidate similar actions

 Many reports recommended similar actions, but with different details on effective implementation.
-For example, one report recommended donating city land for urban farming, another report recommended providing training programmes and funding for women to farm urban land while another recommended building markets exclusively for urban-grown food.
-These various details were combined into a more comprehensive action on delivering urban agriculture through funding, training and provision of inputs.
+For example, one report recommended donating city land for urban farming, another report recommended providing training programs and funding for women to farm urban land, while another recommended building markets exclusively for urban-grown food.
+These various details were combined into a more comprehensive action on delivering urban agriculture through funding, training, and provision of inputs.
 In order to ensure that recommendations were combined in such a way that did not lose the original intent or detail from the report, each one was taken through a decision tree to determine if the original report intended the specific recommendation to be part of a more comprehensive approach.
-If it was, it was combined into a more comprehensive action; if not it was included as its own action.
+If it was, it was combined into a more comprehensive action, if not it was included as its own action.
 The effect of this process was to produce a list of actions that were both specific and broad enough to plausibly have impact.
-The final outcome of this process was the list of 42 Actions.
+The final outcome of this process was the list of 42 actions.

 Step 4.
 Further clarify and refine actions according to their pathway to impact